KDE/wacomtablet/README.md

 Building & manual installation
 ==============================

+This is *not* a recommended way to use this application.
+Installing it manually creates files untracked by your pacakge manager.
+This can cause everyone problems later on.
+Please contact your distribution's maintainers to package it instead.

 Run-time dependencies:
 * X11 wacom tablet driver (xserver-xorg-input-wacom), including the xsetwacom tool, version 0.20 or higher